Kostantino24/Gruppo4_PW2/README.md

 ### Introduction
 #### The aim of our project is to allow at the user to know the minimun, maximun, average and trend value of a specific company by passing the company name or the symbol of the company as a parameter.

+### Analysis
+The first step was the analysis, based on the requested functions we proposed a solution invididually.
+We decided to work as a team and reduce the unnecessary efforts that ussually the company would'have had to pay.
+The aim was to focus on the primary tasks and produce a bug free product.
+One target we kept in mind was the simplification of the symbol research we used an already existing api to get the api name from the symbol and vice versa

 ### Technologies
 #### The project runs on Python 3.9.
 The information we used to perform the tasks is provided by the following API:
 https://www.alphavantage.co/query?function=TIME_SERIES_WEEKLY&symbol=FCAU&apikey=F3FV4ARAKOYQT44K.